 "We do this work to serve God and to honor Our Lady of Guadalupe, the Patroness of the Americas," says director Tom Bullaro.

-Tom and his wife Anita have been working at the Pantry for more than 15 years.
+Tom and his wife Anita have been working at the Pantry since 2004.
 Tom and his team work behind the scenes, ordering, and then picking up food from Feeding Tampa Bay and other food markets, and then delivering it to the Pantry.

 Anita works on site with volunteers, as they sort the food, stock the shelves and freezers, then pack up boxes of groceries to be given to families on Saturday morning.
 Importantly, Anita is first in line on Saturday mornings to greet our clients with a big smile and make them feel welcome.